-Intermediate Credit Banks, and Federal Land Banks.
-Frequent issuer of discount notes, agency notes and callable agency securities.
-FFCB debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and agricultural industry.
-Also issues notes under its "designated note" program.
+Federal Home Loan Mortgage Corporation (FHLMC or "Freddie Mac"): One of the large Federal Agencies.
+A government sponsored public corporation (GSE) that provides stability and assistance to the secondary market for home mortgages by purchasing first mortgages and participation interests financed by the sale of debt and guaranteed mortgage backed securities.
+FHLMC debt is not an obligation of, nor is it guaranteed by the U.S. government, although it is considered to have minimal credit risk due to its importance to the U.S. financial system and housing market.
+Frequent issuer of discount notes, agency notes, callable agency securities, and MBS.
+Also, issues notes under its "reference note" program.